darkrenaissance/darkfi/doc/src/arch/p2p-network.md

 receiving get_addr, fetch an address from the whitelist.
 [STATUS COMPLETE
 - testing].

-* ProtocolSeed: Sends our address to the seed node, and on receiving addresses, append them to the whitelist.
+* ProtocolSeed: Send our address to the seed node, and on receiving addresses, append them to the whitelist.
 [STATUS: INCOMPLETE/ FIXME]

 * Create a new list in `hosts.rs` called `anchorlist`.
 OutboundSession